Here, My Dear: Release and reception

-When Here, My Dear was released in the end of 1978, it was panned by consumers and critics alike, who called the album "bizarre" and "un-commercial".
+When Here, My Dear was released in the end of 1978, it received mostly positive reviews and modest sales, with critics calling the album "bizarre" and "un-commercial."
 The album's lack of success angered Gaye to the point that he refused to promote it any further.
 Motown stopped promoting Here, My Dear in early 1979, by which point Gaye had gone into self-imposed exile.
 Around the same time, Gaye's relationship with his second wife, Janis, had also fallen apart and the couple separated sometime in 1979.
-Upon hearing the album, a visibly upset Anna Gordy considered suing Gaye for invasion of privacy but, according to People magazine, later reconsidered that decision.
+Upon hearing the album, a visibly upset Anna Gordy considered suing Gaye for invasion of privacy but, according to People, later reconsidered that decision.
 The album peaked at number four R&B and number 26 pop, becoming Gaye's lowest-charting studio album of the 1970s.
 Initial response to the album was mixed, as most critics described it as weird.
 However, Gaye's lyrical honesty over the laid back disco grooves of Here, My Dear was praised by many.
 Robert Christgau, of The Village Voice, wrote of the album:

+The Bay State Banner noted that "Gaye really did a fine job of arranging the horn charts, keeping them actively involved without dominating or clashing."
+The New York Times opined that much of the album "is simply brilliant," and wrote that "it is an inventory of the whole expressive range of black popular music at the end of the 70's, a testing of limits, and an affirmation of musical values."